Addictions Policy and Interventions

 Level 7, 20 Credits

-The course is delivered over one semester (approximately 13 weeks) for one half day per week.
-The module normally runs from January to April.
+The course is delivered over one semester (approximately 12 weeks) for one half day per week.
+The module runs from January 2021.
 Sessions will include lectures, seminars and workshops.

 This module will introduce you to addictions policy and strategies.
 While you will focus primarily on the UK, you will also evaluate European and international policies where relevant.